lmEshoo/sp-i586/buildroot.md

 - `cpio -idv < ../initramfs.cpio`

--  do what ever you want to add/modify file , watchout for file acces right try to put +rwx anywhere
+-  do what ever you want to add/modify file

+-  make sure permisions are `+rwx` everywhere `chmod -cR 777 *`

 - `find . | cpio -H newc -o > ../initramfs.cpio.new`